World leaders hope for fresh start after Biden win

 Other leaders who sent congratulations included German Chancellor Angela Merkel, French President Emmanuel Macron and Egyptian President Abdel-Fattah el-Sissi.

-Embattled Venezuelan President Nicolas Maduro and his U.S.-backed rival, Juan Guaido, both congratulated Biden and Harris.
+Embattled Venezuelan President Nicolas Maduro and his U.S.-backed rival, Juan Guaido, both congratulated Biden and Vice President-elect Kamala Harris.
 Maduro said Venezuela, which is under crippling U.S. sanctions aimed at forcing him out of office, was “ready for dialogue and understanding” with the United States.

 The election outcome drew mixed reviews in Iraq, where Biden is remembered as a champion of the U.S. invasion in 2003.
 Still, Iraqi President Barham Salih described Biden as a friend and trusted partner.